Administrative / Support Team

 Lead Teacher/Technology-Media Specialist

-Mrs. Ann Anders has been an educator for 25 years.
-Over the course of that time she was a Reading Specialist and has taught Gifted and Talented, Magnet, and Intervention.
+Dr. Ann Anders has been an educator for over 25 years.
+During the course of that time she was a Reading Specialist and has taught Gifted and Talented, Magnet, and Intervention.
 Most recently she has been a Lead Teacher in Washington County Public Schools.
-Mrs. Anders received her Master of Education in Reading from the University of Virginia and is currently working on her Doctor of Education in Educational Leadership and Instructional Technology from Frostburg State University.
-She is a certified Apple Teacher 2016 and was awarded the 2016 Innovative Educator Scholarship from Maryland Society for Education Technology.
-Mrs. Anders was recently published in THE Journal highlighting the work she has done in promoting personalized learning in a digital environment.
-As a former competitive dancer, Mrs. Anders has a passion for the Arts and is looking forward to joining the BISFA school community.
-She and her husband have two children who are also actively involved in the arts within Washington County Public Schools.
+Dr. Anders received her Master of Education in Reading from the University of Virginia and her Doctor of Education in Educational Leadership and Instructional Technology from Frostburg State University.
+She is a certified Apple Teacher 2016, Certified Microsoft Innovative Educator, and was awarded the 2016 Innovative Educator Scholarship from Maryland Society for Education Technology.
+Dr. Anders was recently published in THE Journal highlighting the work she has done in promoting personalized learning in a digital environment.
+As a former competitive dancer, Dr. Anders has a passion for the Arts and is excited to join the BISFA school community.
+She and her husband have two children who have been actively involved in the arts within Washington County Public Schools.

 Samantha Gastley- graduated from University of Maryland, College Park with a double major in psychology and criminal justice.
 Graduated from McDaniel with a masters in Counseling Education.